What are my child’s rights? webinar two

-This webinar looked at the rights and entitlements vision impaired children have within school.
+On 11 February 2021, this webinar looked at the rights and entitlements blind and partially sighted children have within school.

 Hosted by Donna Stephenson, Families Co-ordinator at Thomas Pocklington Trust and Tom Quilter from the Council for Disabled Children, it covered: